Spring Boot microservices architecture

 • REST resource registration

-• GraphQL schema node registration
+• GraphQL schema registration

-• Required messaging infrastructure existence
+• Required messaging infrastructure

 What the platform restores